Tailwind CSS Text Decoration Style

 Integrating text decoration utilities involves considering alignment with other layout features, like margins, padding, and line spacing.
 For better visual hierarchy, text decorations should align seamlessly with their surrounding elements while accounting for whitespace and spacing.

-) to avoid visual conflict with neighboring containers.
+For instance, when pairing decoration-wavy and text-center in a call-to-action, you can apply margins (mb-4 or mt-6) to avoid visual conflict with neighboring containers.
 Tailwind’s class utilities make this process intuitive and manageable.

 Balancing spacing and decorative choices ensures that text elements remain legible and visually pleasing, even in more complex layouts.